vvjn/GAFramework.jl/README.md

 ```

 If something happens during the middle of running `ga(state)`, we can
-reload the state from file from the 200th iteration as follows, and
+reload the state from file from the 100th generation as follows, and
-then restart the GA.
+then restart the GA from the saved generation.

 ```julia
 state = loadgastate("minexp_6000_state_100.jld")